cht-holly/ai-workshop/steps/step-06-moving-average.md

 - Both lines share the same x-axis (Date) and y-axis (Price)
 - Update existing chart to display both datasets
 - Handle the moving average calculation for the selected stock
-- Ensure proper handling of initial 6 days where full window isn't available (now you have enough data to see the full effect)
+- Ensure proper handling of initial 6 days where full window isn't available

 The result should clearly demonstrate how the moving average smooths the price data and makes underlying trends more visible.

+Documentation:
+Update the CHANGELOG.md file to track this step.
+Include:
+- What was accomplished (7-day moving average implementation)
+- Technical approach used (pandas rolling window)
+- Visual improvements (dual-line chart with legend)
+- Files modified

+This helps track the analytical capabilities being added.
 ```

 ## Expected Result